waynegm/WMPlugin-Docs/content/en/docs/Plugins/ExternalAttrib/index.md

 ## How it Works
 The following describes how the plugin works.
 Most of the details are handled by the extattrib.py module included in the plugin distribution.
 Python scripts need to import this module, provide a description of the User Interface in the xa.params Python dictionary and a doCompute function that implements the attribute calculation.

-- When invoked with a commandline argument of `-g` the application should write out a  [JSON parameter string](#json-parameter-string) to stdout describing the attribute parameters and exit.
+- When invoked with a commandline argument of `-g` the application should write out a  [Parameters Dictionary](#parameters-dictionary) to stdout as a JSON object describing the attribute parameters and exit.
+The JSON object is URL encoded.
-- When invoked with a commandline argument of `-c json-parameter-string` the application
+- When invoked with a commandline argument of `-c json-object-string` the application
-	- should read and parse the contents of `json-parameter-string` to get the attribute parameters
+	- should read and parse the contents of `json-object-string` back into the params Python dictionary
 	- read a 40 byte block of binary data from stdin called the SeismicInfo block (described below)
 	- start an endless loop that:
 		- reads a 16 byte block of binary data from stdin called the TraceInfo block (described below)